AparaviSoftware/aparavi-platform-compose/README.md

 These are the steps to set up Aparavi using Docker Compose:

-1. **Unzip sourcecode.zip of the latest release**: Extract the contents of sourcecode.zip, which contains the necessary Docker Compose configuration files for Aparavi, to a directory of your choice.
+1. **Unzip the latest release of Docker Compose for Aparavi**: Extract the contents of sourcecode.zip, which contains the necessary Docker Compose configuration files for Aparavi, to a directory of your choice.
 This directory with be populated with Aparavi data so it should be sized accordingly.

-2. **Navigate to the directory**: Open a terminal or command prompt and change the directory to where you extracted the contents of DockerCompose.zip.
+2. **Navigate to the directory**: Open a terminal or command prompt and change the directory to where you extracted the contents of the zip file.

 3. **Run "docker compose up -d"**: Start the Aparavi services defined in the Docker Compose configuration file in detached mode (-d), which means they will run in the background.
 Make sure you have Docker installed and running on your system before executing this command.